quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 **Remember this *sample-metadata_16S.tsv* file will be used throughout the rest of the tutorial.**

-Since there is no universal standard for TSV files, it is important understand how QIIME 2 will interpret the file’s contents to get the most out of your (meta)data!
+Since there is no universal standard for TSV files, it is important understand how QIIME2 will interpret the file’s contents to get the most out of your (meta)data!

 Sample and feature metadata files stored in Google Sheets can be validated using **Keemei**:
  1. Select *Add-ons*